• Skip to main content

 Instructions

-• Use a standing mixer (with a whipping attachment) or hand blender to whip the coconut cream for about a minute, or until it is light and fluffy.
-If the cream is a bit dry or stiff, add some coconut milk while whipping it.
+• Whip the coconut cream for about a minute, or until it is light and fluffy.
+If the cream is a bit dry or stiff, you can add a bit of coconut milk to smooth it out.

 Nutrition